Pumpkins for Sale

 Twin Cities Marathon

-The marathon starts in Minneapolis, goes around four different lakes, across the Mississippi, and ends at a big party in Saint Paul.
-Spectators can cheer on the runners at various locations throughout the race.
+The route starts in Minneapolis, loops the lakes, crosses the Mississippi, and ends with a big party in Saint Paul.
+Spectators have many great viewing spots.

 Photo By Tony Webster